Cheech & Chong's Animated Movie

-Cheech & Chong's Animated Movie! is a 2013 American adult animated comedy film by Branden Chambers and Eric D. Chambers.
+Cheech & Chong's Animated Movie! is a 2013 American adult animated stoner comedy film by Branden Chambers and Eric D. Chambers.
 It stars comedy duo Cheech and Chong in their first feature film since 1984's The Corsican Brothers, and the first to feature them as animated characters.
 The film features several of their original comedy bits such as "Sister Mary Elephant", "Sgt.
 Stedanko", "Ralph and Herbie", "Let's Make a Dope Deal", "Earache My Eye", and the classic "Dave".
 It was released on March 18, 2013, by 20th Century Fox and was released on DVD/Blu-ray on April 23, 2013.

 The trailer claims it to be an adventure, but scenes shown throughout are mostly animated interpretations of their segments from their comedy albums.
 It also features a wraparound story of a genital crab named Buster the Body Crab trying to get high from Chong's weed scented head.